On this page

 - Entrepreneurs who have a loan from microcredit provider Qredits do not have to repay their loan for a period of 6 months.
 During this period, the interest will be reduced to 2%.
 The government supports Qredits with 6 million euros.

-- The €4,000 Compensation for entrepreneurs in affected sectors scheme (TOGS) is now open for entrepreneurs in a number of specific sectors who have been affected by the coronavirus measures.
+- The €4,000 Reimbursement for entrepreneurs in affected sectors scheme (TOGS) is open for entrepreneurs in a number of specific sectors who have been affected by the coronavirus measures.
 You can apply to the Netherlands Enterprise Agency (in Dutch).
-To find out if your business is eligible for the compensation, check the SBI code list (in Dutch).
+To find out if your business is eligible for the reimbursement, check the SBI code list (in Dutch).
 At the bottom of the page, there is a search tool (Zoektool SBI-codes) where you can enter your KVK number to find out your SBI code.

 - The government will extend the export credit insurance facility.
 It will be possible for companies to get a short-term guarantee with a runtime of less than 2 years.
 Also, other conditions are being extended.
 Read the news article on Rijksoverheid.nl (in Dutch).